 The Company is dependent on the capital markets as its source of operating capital and the Company's capital resources are largely determined by the strength of the junior resource markets and by the status of the Company's projects in relation to these markets, and its ability to compete for investor support for its projects.

+The capital structure of the Company consists of equity and cash and cash equivalent.
 The Company is not subject to externally imposed capital restrictions.
 There were no changes to the Company's approach to capital management during the year.